-Fire blankets allow a fast and efficent action in the case of small fires, are very functional, simply take them off and display, they don't need any training to use it, simply display them over the firing object, they helps to suffocate first fire connates and even they protect us in big fires, allowing us to leave the area by covering with them.
+Fire blankets allow a fast and efficient action in the case of small fires, are very functional, simply take them off and display, they don't need any training to use it, simply display them over the firing object, they help to suffocate first fire connotes, and even they protect us in big fires, allowing us to leave the area by covering with them.

 In some risk prevention manuals in some autonomous communities, industrial sectors, hostelry, public and state services, indicate the need to dispose of dire blankets as a rapid actuation element in the first stage of a fire.